MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 There are variety of virtualized setup configurations, each with a different focus for optimization.
 For example, user density.
 When planning, consider the following to help optimize your setup based on the workload needs of your organization:

 - Minimum requirement: Some workloads may require a setup using resources that are above the minimum requirements.
-For example, workloads for development workers using application demanding more computing resources.
+For example, workloads for developers who use applications that demand more computing resources.
 - Dependencies: These include dependencies on infrastructure, workload, and other environmental considerations outside the Teams desktop app.
 - Disabled features on VDI: Teams disables GPU-intensive features for VDI, which can help improve transient CPU utilization.
 The following features are disabled:
     - Teams CSS animation